luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   == Populist attitudes

-  Populism research is mostly divided into to different parts.
+  Populism research is mostly divided into two different parts.
   #mnote[solche typos kamen schon häufiger (zB auch „and“ statt „an“); da nochmal in ruhe drüber]
-  There is one strain that detects populism in political actors or parts of discourse like speeches.
+  There is one strain that detects populism in political actors or in certain parts of the discourse, such as speeches.
   And there is another strain that is concerned with measuring populist attitudes among populations @akkermanHowPopulistAre2014 @hawkinsActivationPopulistAttitudes2020.
   // #mnote[die zweite ist ja für dich wurst; trotzdem erwähnen?]

   A notable aspect of analyzing populist communication on Social Media is that we are able to analyze direct feedback in terms of views, likes and comments on very specific bits of populist communication.
-  According to #cite(<keffordPopulistAttitudesBringing2022>, form: "prose") they are the first to try to bridge this gap and try link populist communication can populist attitudes in terms of voting behavior.
+  According to #cite(<keffordPopulistAttitudesBringing2022>, form: "prose") they are the first to try to bridge this gap and try to link populist communication can populist attitudes in terms of voting behavior.
-  From a theoretical perspective, they achieve this by combining the ideational approach and the discursive-perfomative approach.
+  From a theoretical perspective, they achieve this by combining the ideational approach and the discursive-performative approach.
-  We follow their tradition loosely and believe we can at least get a rough grasp of how people react
+  We follow their tradition somewhat loosely and believe we can at least get a rough grasp of how people react
   #mnote[damit wäre ich vorsichtig. „react“ klingt stark nach direkter interaktion. vielleicht eher auf „populismus -> popularity“ münzen; dazu passt ja auch die content delivery persp]
   to populist communication, how their attitudes towards populist communication is, or in other words: what they do or do not 'like'.

   This highlights a major advantage of analyzing populist communication on social media platforms, namely the ability to gauge public responses to populist messaging.

-  This process not only involves detecting populist content published by political actors but also measuring audience reactions through various platform-specific metrics such as likes, dislikes, views, or shares.
+  This process does not only involve detecting populist content published by political actors, but it also measures audience reactions through various platform-specific metrics, such as likes, dislikes, views, or shares.
   While the audiences on these platforms are often partisan and vary across different channels, comparing how distinct publics
   #mnote[distinct publics die du ja nicht auseinander dividieren kannst. ich verstehe nicht ganz wie die jetzt hier aufkommen?]
   (i.e. viewers, followers, or subscribers) engage with content---whether it leans towards populism or not---offers valuable insights into broader public sentiment and interaction patterns.